Housing initiatives and incentives

 - dwelling house with a reconfiguration of a lot (one into two)

-- dwelling house with boundary realignments (not including LGIP matters)
+- dwelling house with boundary realignments (not including infrastructure matters)

-- section 81 and s82 changes to a development approval where associated with any of the above application types.
+- section 81 and section 82 changes to a development approval when associated with any of the above application types.

 To support the streamlined assessment of all development applications lodged with Council, applicants are encouraged to submit well-made applications at the time of lodgement.
-This means completed Council lodgement forms, plans and reports outlining the proposed development against the relevant requirements of Brisbane City Plan 2014.
+This means completed Council lodgement forms and plans and reports outlining the proposed development against the relevant requirements of Brisbane City Plan 2014.

-Council offers other infrastructure charges incentives, such as the universal housing design incentive for developments designed to meet the accessibility needs of residents, and charges reductions for eligible community organisations and retirement and aged care accommodation.
+Council offers other infrastructure charges incentives, such as the Universal Housing Design Incentive Policy for developments designed to meet the accessibility needs of residents, and charges reductions for eligible community organisations.

 Find out if your development may be eligible for other infrastructure charges incentives.